moneyflow-dev/moneyflow/README.md

 ⚡ Backup to a file.
 You can backup all your data and not be afraid of losing it

-⚡ Fully open source.
+⚡ Fully free and open source.
 You're welcome to contribute

+⚡ No ads

 ⚡ Works offline.
 Your data will never leak to developers